clarkfitzg/phd_research/notes/file_formats.md

 - Boolean
 - null

-JSON translates simply and unambiguously into programming languages that have these two containers, which is probably why many prefer it over XML.
+JSON translates simply and unambiguously into programming languages that have these two containers, such as Javascript and Python, which is probably why many prefer it over XML.

 ### HDF5